Provider Runtime Notes

 | Claude | Real target workspace | CLAUDE.md | .claude/skills points at Wardian's .agents/skills | Wardian assigns --session-id up front |

-| Codex | Real target workspace via --cd | AGENTS.md | Per-agent CODEX_HOME/skills under habitat | Discovered from provider output, then adopted |
+| Codex | Real target workspace via --cd; habitat-backed CODEX_HOME | AGENTS.md | Per-agent CODEX_HOME/skills under habitat | Discovered from provider output, then adopted |

-| OpenCode | Real target workspace | AGENTS.md plus injected runtime config | OPENCODE_CONFIG_DIR skill projection built from Wardian include roots | Discovered from provider output |
+| OpenCode | Habitat command root with real workspace passed as --dir | AGENTS.md plus injected runtime config | skills.paths built from Wardian include roots | Discovered from provider output |

 Working-root model